El-Vo/Techacademy23/README.md

 # Fitnesstracker

-This project was created during the Techacademy Web Dev Advanced Track 2023.
+This project was created during the TechAcademy Web Dev Advanced Track 2023.
 It is a fitnesstracker with the following capabilities:

 - Enter workout sessions on a per-day basis
 - Estimate the caloric deficit achieved by the trainings
-- Automatic synchronisation with the database
+- Automatic synchronization with the database
-- Ability to leave notes on every entry to keep organised
+- Ability to leave notes on every entry to keep it organised

 # Tips for local setup